rust-lang/rustc-dev-guide/src/diagnostics/diagnostic-items.md

 ### Usage In Clippy

 Clippy tries to use diagnostic items where possible and has developed some wrapper and utility functions.
-Please also refer to the documentation when using diagnostic items in Clippy.
-(See [*Common tools for writing lints*][clippy-Common-tools-for-writing-lints])
+Please also refer to its documentation when using diagnostic items in Clippy.
+(See [*Common tools for writing lints*][clippy-Common-tools-for-writing-lints].)

 ## Related Issues